Water and wastewater recycling Water consumption of electroplating reused

 alt text

-Reasons for water savings of the past years:
+Reasons for water savings in recent years:

 • Photo of a vacuum evaporator

-The vacuum evaporator in EVVA's production
+The vacuum evaporator in EVVA production

 We are here for you